Promoting British Values

 At Charborough Road Primary School, these values are reinforced regularly and in the following ways:

 Pupils have the opportunity to have their voices heard through our School Council.
-The elections of representatives for the School Council are based on pupil votes, which are carried out in a mock election style, complete with ballot boxes.
+The elections of representatives for the School Council are based on pupil votes, which are carried out in a mock election style.

-We encourage pupils to be involved in decision-making processes, and ensure that they are listened to, for example during the consultation about academy status.
+We encourage pupils to be involved in decision-making processes, and ensure that they are listened to.

-In every class, Circle Time is used to discuss issues and resolve problems.
+In classrooms, Circle Time is used to discuss issues and resolve problems.

 To encourage and promote good behaviour, attitude and work, we have devised a reward system which is consistently followed throughout the school.

 We are committed to praising children’s efforts.
 We endeavour to praise the children informally, individually, during group work, in front of the whole class and the whole school.
-Children are rewarded not only for achievement in curriculum areas, but for behaviour and with ‘Always’ awards, for consistently ‘doing the right thing.’
-Rewards are given in the form of stickers, team points, house points and certificates.
-Children’s achievements are also recognised during Merit Assemblies.
+Children are rewarded not only for achievement in curriculum areas, but for behaviour and for consistently ‘doing the right thing.’
+Rewards are given in the form of stickers, house points and certificates.
+Children’s achievements are also recognised during Celebration Assemblies.

 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our children to make choices safely, through the provision of a safe environment and planned curriculum.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching.

 Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs and activities, or taking on extra responsibilities.